pylenin/purple-blue/content/posts/python-timeit-module.md

 3. [Using timeit on commandline](#using-timeit-on-commandline)

 #### Python timeit vs time module
-Let's assume you want to return all the characters of a string as a python list.
+Let's assume you want to return all the characters in a string as a python list.

 You can follow 2 different approach.